-- provide a qualifying automatic enrolment pension scheme for the relevant workers
+- providing a qualifying automatic enrolment pension scheme for the relevant workers

-- write to most of their workers explaining what automatic enrolment into a workplace pension means for them
+- writing to most of their workers explaining what automatic enrolment into a workplace pension means for them

-- automatically enrol all 'eligible jobholders' into the scheme and pay employer contributions
+- automatically enrolling all 'eligible jobholders' into the scheme and paying employer contributions

-- complete the declaration of compliance and keep records.
+- completing the declaration of compliance and keeping records.